Andalusian donkey

 The Andalusian, Asno Andaluz, is a Spanish breed of domestic donkey.
-It is native to the province of Córdoba in Andalusia, and may also be known as the Asno Cordobés ("Cordovan donkey") after the city of Córdoba or the Asno de Lucena ("Lucena donkey") because of its alleged origin in the town of Lucena, Córdoba.
+It is native to the province of Córdoba in Andalusia, and may also be known as the Asno Cordobés after the city of Córdoba or the Asno de Lucena because of its supposed origin in the town of Lucena, Córdoba.
 It is an endangered breed, and is classified by the Ministerio de Agricultura, Pesca y Alimentación, the Spanish agriculture ministry, as an "autochthonous breed in danger of extinction".

 History

 The breed was considered the most prized in the eighteenth century, and the Spanish crown would not permit them to leave the country; however, King Charles III sent two males (jacks) to U.S. President George Washington in 1785.
 Only one jack survived the sea journey to Mount Vernon, and was named "Royal Gift".

+Its conservation status is critical.
+At the end of 2013 the total population was reported at 749, of which almost all were in Andalucia.